vivid-planet/comet/docs/docs/migration/migration-from-v6-to-v7.md

 ### Remove unnecessary dependencies

+The following dependencies used to be peer dependencies of Comet.
+They are no longer required.
-Remove following dependencies **if you don't use them in your project**:
+You can remove them **if you don't use them in your project**:

 -   `@aws-sdk/client-s3`
 -   `@azure/storage-blob`